GorillaDev420/OS-lab1/docs/report.md

 4. **Piping:**

 The piping feature is implemented by duplicating pipe file descriptor to STDIN and STDOUT using system call `dup2()`.
 We define a two dimensional array of integers `fds[pgm_count - 1][2]` to store the pipe file descriptors.
-Two helper functions are defined in order to automate the fds array allocation and disposition.
+Two helper functions are defined in order to automate the fds array allocation and disposal.

 ``` C
 int** alloc_fds(Pgm* pgm, int* count) {